 History of National Caviar Day

 The founder and the origination of National Caviar Day are unknown.
-Caviar was derived from the Persian word khaya meaning egg.
-Until the 18th century, sturgeons were commonly consumed as fish, and its eggs were used as animal feed.
-Only at the end of the 18th century, caviar was found and was eaten by the royals of the world.
-During the 19th century, sturgeon fishes have discovered in U.S rivers, and caviar consumption grew slowly, during which caviar was served in bars instead of peanuts to encourage the people to drink more.
-By the mid 19th century, the U.S became the largest producer and supplier of caviar.
-In 1906, a ban was imposed on commercial sturgeon fishing due to over-harvesting of sturgeons and to converse the species from going endangered.
+Caviar was derived from the Persian word khaya, meaning egg.
+Until the 18th century, sturgeons were commonly consumed as fish, and their eggs were used as animal feed.
+Only at the end of the 18th century was caviar found and eaten by the royals of the world.
+During the 19th century, sturgeon fish have discovered in U.S rivers, and caviar consumption grew slowly, during which caviar was served in bars instead of peanuts to encourage people to drink more.
+By the mid-19th century, the U.S. became caviar’s largest producer and supplier.
+In 1906, a ban was imposed on commercial sturgeon fishing due to the over-harvesting of sturgeons and to converse the species from going endangered.
 The ban, restriction, and demand lead to the rise in the price of caviar.
-Caviar continues to be consumed by royal people.
+Caviar continues to be consumed by the royal people.

 National Caviar Day